nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 ### `unmark` - Unmarking task

-EchoBot will unmark the specified task.
+echobot.main.EchoBot will unmark the specified task.

 Format: `unmark INDEX`
 - Unmarks the task at the specified INDEX.